fmalmeida/MpGAP/README.md

 Hybrid assemblies can be produced with two available strategies.
 Please read more about the strategies and how to set them up in the [online documentation](https://mpgap.readthedocs.io/en/latest/manual.html#hybrid-assembly-strategies).

-:target: they are chosen with the parameter `--hybrid_strategy`.
+:arrow_right: they are chosen with the parameter `--hybrid_strategy`.

 #### Strategy 1